Kourtney Kardashian: ‘KUWTK’ Star’s Reaction As Scott Disick ‘Cheats’ In Miami

 At this given point, Kourtney wants nothing more than for Scott Disick to be healthy and happy.
 On top of that, she expects him to handle himself accordingly and not find the need to party all the time, let alone hook up with complete strangers.

 “Kourtney Kardashian wants him home to help out with raising their three kids,” the insider declared.
-“Mason is 7 now and needs his dad more than ever.
+“Mason is seven now and needs his dad more than ever.
 Scott’s a great father when he’s focused, but he’s gone off the rails recently.
 She really hopes he gets back on track for the sake of their children.”

-Kourtney Kardashian’s troubled on-again, off-again romance with Scott is expected to play out on the forthcoming series of KUWTK, which the E! network ha already confirmed will be returning on March 13.
+Kourtney Kardashian’s troubled on-again, off-again romance with Scott is expected to play out on the forthcoming series of KUWTK, which the E! network has already confirmed will be returning on March 13.

 It’s unclear what Kourtney Kardashian plans on doing in order to get Disick back on the right path, but at this given point, she can’t do much more than hope the TV star will get his act together — for the sake of their children, at least.